The non-backtracking random walk and its usage for vertex clustering: Non-backtracking graph and transition probability matrix

 \end{proposition}

 \begin{proof} The relation $\bm{End} \, \bm{End}^T= \I_{2m} + \B \V$ is trivial.
 Therefore, the eigenvalues of $\bm{End} \, \bm{End}^T$ are 1+the eigenvalues of $\B \V$, with the same eigenvectors.
 These are the vertex-degrees (of the original graph, with possible multiplicities) and 0 with multiplicity $2m -n$.
 Indeed, $\bm{End} \, \bm{End}^T$ is a positive semidefinite Gramian of rank $n$.
-It can easily be checked that the column-vectors of $\bm{End }$ are its $n$ linearly independent eigenvectors, with the column-sums (that are the node-degrees) as eigenvalues; the other eigenvalues are zeros.
+It can easily be checked that the column-vectors of $\bm{End }$ are its $n$ linearly independent eigenvectors, with the column-sums (that are the vertex-degrees) as eigenvalues; the other eigenvalues are zeros.

 These give $n$ eigenvalues $d_j -1$ $(j=1,\dots ,n)$ of $\B\V$ and the other multiple eigenvalue is $0-1=-1$ with multiplicity $2m-n$.
 Because a general vector within this subspace is orthogonal to each of the $n$ column-vectors of $\bm{End}$, Equation~\eqref{subspace} is valid for them.
-This finishes the proof. \end{proof}

-Observe that the symmetric matrices $\B^T \V = \V \B \V \V =\V \B$ and $\B\V$ have the same eigenvalues and their eigenvectors are swappings of each other.
+This finishes the proof. \end{proof} Observe that the symmetric matrices $\B^T \V = \V \B \V \V =\V \B$ and $\B\V$ have the same eigenvalues and their eigenvectors are swappings of each other.
 Also, $\bm{Start} \, \bm{Start}^T = \I_{2m} + \B^T \V$, so similar arguments as in Proposition~\ref{apropos} hold for them.
 In particular, the eigenvectors $\y$'s of $\B^T \V$, corresponding to the eigenvalue -1 (of multiplicity $2m-n$) are in the subspace characterized by the equations

 \begin{proposition} The eigenvectors of $\cal T$, corresponding to its (non-trivial) real eigenvalues are within the subspace~\eqref{subspace}. \end{proposition}

 \begin{proof} Indeed, by equation~\eqref{z}, $\B \z =\lambda {\cal D}_{row} \z$, where $\lambda \in \R$, and so, the coordinates of $\z$ are real numbers too.
 This means that for each $j\in \{ 1,\dots ,n \}$: